 Looking forward to running the VELO.
 Already in dry practice I’ve found it comfortable, highly concealable, and offering an extremely fast drawstroke due to how it sits in the waistband.
-I find that AIWB carry is well served by soft loops keeping the holster in place and preventing it from coming out with the gun under high-duress contact pressure testing.
+I find that AIWB carry is well served by soft loops keeping the holster in place and preventing it from coming out with the gun under high-duress pressure testing.
 I’ve run a few holsters with clips, and eventually, or under higher pressures, and they can come out.

 Check out Tenicor if you haven’t already, and see Jeff’s Tenicor Blog as well.